retaildevcrews/k6labs/labs/in-cluster/README.md

 # create cluster, and build/deploy application, the make file used here creates a k3d cluster and deploys ngsa and istio to that cluster
 make all

-# check if cluster and application is deployed
+# after short while, check if cluster and application is deployed
 make check
 ```